Princess Olga Paley: Scandal and second marriage

 Olga began an affair with Grand Duke Paul Alexandrovich, causing a great society scandal.
 Russian courtiers and members of Paul's family viewed Olga as a commoner and "fornicator."
 At the Winter Palace ball, she attended wearing the diamonds that the late Empress Maria Alexandrovna had bequeathed to Paul.
 The appalled Empress Maria Feodorovna of Russia recognized the imperial jewels and ordered her chamberlain to escort Olga out of the party.
 Paul's older brother Vladimir declared that "if [Olga] will become the wife of my brother, I will turn my back on her and she will never in life see my face again."

-Paul asked permission from Tsar Nicholas II to marry Olga, but the Tsar refused.
+Paul asked permission from Emperor Nicholas II to marry Olga, but the Tsar initially refused.
 Olga's marriage to Pistohlkors was terminated by divorce, and she became pregnant with Prince Vladimir Pavlovich Paley.

 In 1902, Paul fled to Paris with three million rubles and married Olga morganatically.
 Olga was not given any titles, because the marriage was not approved.
 Tsar Nicholas II was furious with Paul's disobedience, and he lamented that he "fear[ed] a whole colony of members of the Russian Imperial Family will be established in Paris with their semi-legitimate and illegitimate wives!"
 In 1904, Luitpold, Prince Regent of Bavaria granted Olga the title of Countess von Hohenfelsen.
 In 1915, Olga asked Grigori Rasputin to petition Tsar Nicholas II to grant her a Russian title.
 Nicholas acquiesced and granted her the title of Princess Paley.

 Olga and Paul had three children: